BNHA Scenic Byways

 Length: 12 miles

 In every great city, there is a great street central to the history that unfolded around it.
 Such is the case of Baltimore’s Charles Street.
-Named for Charles Carroll, one of the signers of the U.S. Declaration of Independence, the street reflects Baltimore’s progress over three centuries.
 Charles Street connects the natural wooded landscapes of Baltimore County with the Inner Harbor in downtown Baltimore and Federal Hill neighborhood.
 Today the Charles Street National Scenic Byway serves as a pathway to the many fascinating features of Baltimore, including its history, architecture, and culture.
-Visit the Charles Street Byway section to learn more about the history of Charles Street and the numerous attractions along the byway.

 Falls Road (MD 25) follows the Jones Falls Valley from northeast Baltimore County to downtown Baltimore.
 Early settlement in the valley focused on grist and cotton mills powered by the waters of Jones Falls.
 Goods produced at the mills and elsewhere in the valley were taken into town via the Falls Road Turnpike, and later the North Central Railroad.
 Today, the Falls Road corridor remains largely rural, providing easy access to historical and cultural attractions as country landscapes give way to Baltimore’s cityscape.
 Within the heritage area the byway follows Falls Road from the vicinity of Roosevelt Park into downtown, ending at Maryland Avenue.

 Length: 170 miles in Maryland; 824 miles from Illinois to Maryland